Numigi/odoo-account-addons/account_transfer_with_partner/README.rst

 Overview
 ========

-As a user of account application, I create a new internal transfer payment between two bank accounts.
+As a user of account application, I create a new internal transfer payment between two accounts.

 .. image:: static/description/payment_internal_transfer.png

-I confirm the transfer and accessed the journal items.
+I confirm the transfer and access the journal items.

 I notice that the partner information was associated with the active company.